Lotterleben/Uni/AW2/praesentation/AW2_presentation.md

 ![original](./../images/hybrid_venn.pdf)

 ^
-- short intro to proactive & reactive (1 sentence)
+- AW1: existing; either proactive || reactive
+- new technologies & Use Cases @ IoT emerged
+- with them: new network characteristic that p/r can't satisfy
-- bring p&a together in hybrid prots this sem
+- bring p&a together in hybrid
 - -> adapt to changes @ network characteristics
+°
 - comes with own set of challenges:
 	* when/where to switch
 	* coordinate 2 fundamentally different routing approaches
-	* most research stems from time where IoT vision didnt exist -> necessary to adjust & advance

 ---
 #[fit]**Flashback         **